-- Prepare crime statistics on older adult victimization.
-Explain to older adults what, when, and where crimes are occurring. - Dispel unwarranted or exaggerated fears.
-Surveys can indicate if statistics mirror actual criminal activity. - Plan a crime prevention education campaign to reach older adults-briefly, clearly, and often. - © Expand on crime prevention programs for the elderly offered by other agencies.
+- Prepare crime statistics on victimization of older adults.
+Explain what, when, and where crimes occur. - Dispel unwarranted or exaggerated fears.
+Surveys can indicate if statistics mirror actual criminal activity. - Plan a crime prevention education campaign to reach older adults-briefly, clearly, and often. - Expand on crime prevention programs for older adults offered by other agencies.